 An anthology of flash memoir, personal essays, and poetry edited by the adult child of an immigrant born and raised in the United States.
 The collection contains contributions from sixty-five writers who were either born and/or raised in the United States by one or more immigrant parent.
 (Red Hen Press)

 Anthropologist Jason De León sheds light on one of the most pressing political issues of our time—the human consequences of US immigration policy.
-The Land of Open Graves reveals the suffering and deaths that occur daily in the Sonoran Desert of Arizona as thousands of undocumented migrants attempt to cross the border from Mexico into the United States.
-Drawing on the four major fields of anthropology, De León uses an innovative combination of ethnography, archaeology, linguistics, and forensic science to produce a scathing critique of “Prevention through Deterrence,” the federal border enforcement policy that encourages migrants to cross in areas characterized by extreme environmental conditions and high risk of death.
+The Land of Open Graves reveals the suffering and deaths that occur daily in the Sonoran Desert of Arizona as thousands of undocumented migrants attempting to cross the border from Mexico into the United States.

 With the warmth and lucidity that have made him one of our most important public voices, UC Berkeley professor Robert B. Reich makes the case for a generous, inclusive understanding of the American project, centering on the moral obligations of citizenship.
 Rooting his argument in everyday reality and common sense, Reich demonstrates the existence of a common good, and argues that it is this that defines a society or a nation.